How proud Ipswich women broke club's premiership drought

 "They come through very strong.''

-Meanwhile, the Ipswich Eagles men have to refocus on this weekend's home semi-final against Kedron after losing a thriller against Wynnum.
+Meanwhile, the Ipswich Eagles men have to refocus on next weekend's home semi-final against Kedron after losing a thriller against Wynnum.

 Although trailing at every quarter, the Eagles secured the lead with five minutes to go before the home side responded to win the qualifying final 79-75.